Non-Resident RFC Tax ID for Mexico Property Owners

 If traveling to Mexico specifically for RFC registration creates hardship, consult a Mexican tax professional about whether representative attendance is currently available at your target SAT office before making travel plans based on this assumption.

-Common RFC registration mistakes and how to avoid them
+What should buyers verify on common rfc registration mistakes and how to avoid ?

 Foreign buyers and their advisors make predictable mistakes that delay registration or create tax complications: